Han00127/Protein-Representation-Learning-Reproduce/README.md

 https://drive.google.com/uc?export=download&id=1udP6_90WYkwkvL1LwqIAzf9ibegBJ8rI

-Note that my codes are not taking the data path as training argument.
+### Note that my codes are not taking the data path as training argument.
 Please make sure that data path corretly set to saved data directory.
+### Please make sure that setting the correct data path in the code.

 ## Download pretrained model weight